tacic/Color-game/README.md

 # Color-game
 Game with 3, 6 or 9 offered colors to choose by looking at RGB collor that is given on top of page

-It would be nice to make a new option to choose do you want RGB or HEX values to play with....
+I will soon make a new option to choose do you want RGB or HEX values to play with...
+I just need time.

 EASY